-P4B-E offers a new exciting feature called the ASUS POST ReporterTM to provide friendly voice messages and alerts during the Power-On Self-Tests (POST).
+P4B533-E offers a new exciting feature called the ASUS POST Reporter[TM] to provide friendly voice messages and alerts during the Power-On Self-Tests (POST).
 Through the system's internal speaker, or an added external speaker, you will hear the messages informing you of the system boot status and causes of boot errors, if any.
 The bundled Winbond Voice Editor software allows you to customize the voice messages, and provides multi-language support.
+See details on pages 3-2 and 5-20.